rdkcentral/aamp/test/utests/ReadMe.md

 One or more Googletest executables generated from CMake.

 The CMakeLists.txt contains the instructions for creating the module's target. e.g.
+- EXEC_NAME to be same as directory name //Required to generate json report
 - Necessary include paths for that module
 - The module source file
 - The google test file(s)